-Standing or sitting for long periods of time
+I am standing or sitting for long periods.

-Your blood doesn’t flow as well if you’re in the same position for long periods.
+Your blood doesn’t flow well if you’re in the same position for long periods.

-Treatment to get rid or help varicose veins
+Treatment to get rid of help varicose veins

 Varicose veins are a disturbing condition for your loved one.
-With various treatment options available, our loved ones can reallybenefit from it.
-However, before considering surgery and other treatment methods.
-It is necessary that we first consider natural remedies.
-Furthermore, natural remedies will not pose any side effects unlike other treatment methods.
-The following is a list of natural remedies, for you to consider for your elderly loved one:
+However, with various treatment options available, our loved ones can benefit from it before considering surgery and other treatment methods.
+Therefore, it is necessary that we first think of natural remedies.
+Furthermore, natural remedies will not pose any side effects, unlike other treatment methods.
+The following is a list of natural remedies for you to consider for your elderly loved one:

 You can purchase these at most pharmacies and medical supply stores.
 Compression stockings are for your leg muscles.
-They push the blood upward to provide gradual compression with the strongest support at the ankle.
-Wear them all day and also rest and put your legs up 10-15 several times a day.
+They push the blood upward to provide gradual compression with the most vital support at the ankle.
+Wear them all day and rest, and put your legs up 10-15 several times daily.

-Making some changes in the diet, can bring about a significant improvement in varicose veins.
-Also, include some anti-inflammatory foods in the diet, so that the varicose veins can heal fast and provide quick relief.
-Poor dietary choices, can worsen varicose veins and aggravate the swelling.
-Foods with high sodium content, trans fats, processed foods and alcohol can all contribute to hormonal imbalances.
+Making some changes in the diet can bring about a significant improvement in varicose veins.
+Also, include some anti-inflammatory foods in the diet so that the varicose veins can heal fast and provide quick relief.
+Poor dietary choices can worsen varicose veins and aggravate the swelling.
+Foods with high sodium content, trans fats, processed foods, and alcohol can all contribute to hormonal imbalances.
 It can also cause an increase in weight.
-Also, increased consumption of foods containing high amount of sugar and caffeine can contribute to poor blood circulation and arterial damage.
-Some examples of anti-inflammatory foods include high fiber foods, foods rich in antioxidants, magnesium rich foods, apple cider vinegar, foods high in Omega – 3 fatty acids and spices like cayenne pepper.
+Also, increased consumption of foods containing high amounts of sugar and caffeine can contribute to poor blood circulation and arterial damage.
+Some examples of anti-inflammatory foods include high-fiber foods, foods rich in antioxidants, magnesium-rich foods, apple cider vinegar, foods high in Omega – 3 fatty acids, and spices like cayenne pepper.

 Natural treatments for varicose veins

 Two popular natural herbs are horse chestnut and bilberry.
 They can do wonders in treating varicose veins.
-These herbs are not only effective, but also safe as compared to other treatment methods.
+These herbs are not only practical but also safe as compared to other treatment methods.
 Take horse chestnut should in doses of 100 mg once daily.
-And you can take bilberry twice daily, in doses of 160 mg.
+And you can take bilberry twice daily in quantities of 160 mg.

-A type of bioflavanoid, rutin, can also prove to be beneficial when taken daily.
-Rutin, works by protecting the walls of the veins and helps relieve swelling and pain.
-You can find it in hawthorn, pine bark, blueberry, grape seed and other foods that are rich in Vitamin C.
+A type of bioflavonoid, rutin, can also be beneficial daily.
+Rutin protects the walls of the veins and helps relieve swelling and pain.
+You can find it in hawthorn, pine bark, blueberry, grape seed, and other foods rich in Vitamin C.

 What to do if you must see a physician

-Write down key personal information.
-Including a family history of varicose veins or spider veins.
+Write down critical personal information, including a family history of varicose veins or spider veins.

 Write down questions to ask your doctor.

-The above mentioned strategies should help your loved ones lead a comfortable life with varicose veins.
-Varicose veins normally get worse over time.
+The above strategies should help your loved ones lead a comfortable life with varicose veins.
+But unfortunately, varicose veins typically get worse over time.
 This is true even if you make the necessary lifestyle changes to control them and manage your pain.
-While they may be unsightly, they usually don’t cause any long-term medical problems.
+But, while they may be unsightly, they usually don’t cause long-term medical problems.
 For more information, check out this site.
 Also, check out this past post on thinning skin.